paulsmith/tablestruct/README.md

 map to tables.
 It is a goal to have a simple implementation, the intermediate steps of which are easily inspectable.

+### Ambition

+tablestruct has low ambition.
+It does not intend to do that much, for example, it will never be a complete "ORM", nor will it ever replace writing SQL inside Go code.
+It merely wants to be useful for a set of common, low-level data persistence operations.

 Theory of operation
 -------------------